jurrien-fakkeldij/chapter-workshop-beth/README.md

 export const db: BunSQLiteDatabase = drizzle(sqlite, { schema, logger: true });
 ```
+Here we just setup the database from bun and the file name `todo.db`.
+We also enable drizzle with the database, schema and logger true (so we can see what the queries are doing).
+Also notice the `sqlite run` function to create a table if it does not exists.

 ### Update src/index.tsx to use our database
-Now we need to remove our current database (array) and use this database we are creating.
+Now we need to remove our current database (array) and use the database we have created.

-First add our imports that we just created.
+To do this we need to add the imports that we just created.
 ```typescript
 import { todos, Todo } from "./db/schema";
 import { db } from "./db";
 import { eq } from "drizzle-orm";
 ```

-Then for getting the data from our db in our routes
+For actually changing the logic to deal with our database we need to update most of our routes.
+These routes all need to be using the new database and have queries attached to them.
+In the end, it will look like the code below.
 ```typescript
 .get("/todos", async () => {
     const data = await db.select().from(todos);